Destinations Greece Athens

 Where We Sleep

-Eleven hotels, three tiers — Koukaki and Psyrri boutiques, the Acropolis-view design set, Syntagma grand-luxe, and two Riviera flagships worth the 25-minute cab.
-Don't sleep in Plaka; it's loud and all tourists.
-Base in Koukaki — it quietly works for almost everyone.
+Eleven hotels across three tiers: the Koukaki and Psyrri boutiques, the Acropolis-view design set, Syntagma grand-luxe, and two coastal properties 25 minutes down the Riviera.
+Base in Koukaki, which works for almost everyone.

 €120–250/night · the small boutiques and the Acropolis-view well-priced

-A boutique 21-room on Dionysiou Areopagitou — the pedestrian promenade that wraps the south side of the Acropolis.
+A 21-room boutique on Dionysiou Areopagitou, the pedestrian promenade that wraps the south side of the Acropolis.
 Member of Design Hotels, interiors built on Sixties Greek modernism.
-The rooftop bar (Sense) has one of the best Parthenon views in the city; the rooms with the view face the promenade, fourth floor and up.
-Walkable to the Acropolis Museum (3 min), the Acropolis south slope entrance (5), Koukaki dining (10).
+The rooftop bar (Sense) has one of the best Parthenon views in the city, and the rooms that share it face the promenade, fourth floor and up.
+Walkable to the Acropolis Museum (3 min), the south-slope entrance (5), Koukaki dining (10).

 What it's known for